Paul Vasileff: Media

 Vasileff has appeared as a fashion commentator on The Morning Show (Seven Network), and for Who Magazine.
 Paolo Sebastian designs have also appeared on the following television programs: The Bold and the Beautiful, Days of Our Lives, Home and Away.

 Personal life

 In 2015 Vasileff stated that his greatest achievement will always be the first show he did when he was seventeen as it is something he will always look back on with great fondness.

 At age nine, Vasileff wrote a list of things he would like to achieve in life.
 On that list was to work for Disney (which he did in 2015), create a dress for Jennifer Lopez and become a fashion designer.

-Vasileff is an ambassador for Mercedez-Benz Adelaide and Burkuma.
+Vasileff is an ambassador for Mercedes-Benz Adelaide and Burkuma.